jsocolar/flocker/README.md

 The `flocker` R package enables users to fit flexible occupancy models using the same extended `lme4` formula syntax employed by R package `brms`.
-Also included are functions to format data for occupancy modeling and to extract estimates and predictions from fitted occupancy models.
+Also included are functions to format data for occupancy modeling. `flocker` is under active development.
+Soon to be included are functions to extract estimates, predictions, posterior predictive checks, and model comparison criteria from fitted occupancy models.

 Compared to existing R packages for fitting occupancy models, `flocker` is substantially more flexible in the variety of single-season models that can be fit, including
-* multispecies models
 * sophisticated random effect structures
 * phylogenetic models
 * generalized additive models